Generalized Second Law and Thermodynamical Aspects of $f(Q,\mathcal{T})$ Gravity: Findings

-This work opens several promising avenues for further investigation.
-The next step involves confronting the theoretical framework with the empirical data.
-Implementing Bayesian parameter estimation with current cosmological probes—including Type Ia supernovae distances, baryon acoustic oscillation scales, cosmic chronometers, and cosmic microwave background anisotropies—would critically test and constrain the phenomenological parameters of the model.
-Concurrently, a fundamental assessment of the robustness of the theory necessitates stability analysis.
-Examining the evolution of linear cosmological perturbations, when integrated with established thermodynamic constraints, would provide a dual criterion for viability, ensuring that model is both dynamically stable and thermodynamically consistent.
 It would also be interesting to extend the analysis beyond the FLRW background, such as anisotropic Bianchi spacetimes or inhomogeneous cosmologies, where non-metricity effects may play a more pronounced role.
 Finally, one may explore deeper connections between the non-metricity scalar and horizon entropy, possibly through quantum gravity or holographic principles, to shed light on the microscopic origin of entropy in $f(Q,\mathcal{T})$ gravity.

-In conclusion, our analysis affirms that thermodynamic principles offer a powerful and model-independent methodology for testing modified gravity.
-The generalized second law, applied herein to the $f(Q,\mathcal{T})$ paradigm, emerges as a robust discriminator, with the cosmic entropy signature serving as a key indicator of a theory's viability.
-Linear and mildly nonlinear models are generally favored, where strong nonlinearities or interaction terms require careful fine-tuning.
-This insight strengthens the role of $f(Q,\mathcal{T})$ gravity as a potential candidate for explaining cosmic acceleration, while also highlighting the importance of thermodynamic consistency as a guiding principle in the construction of modified gravity theories.